 - What’s that at the window

 Heavy winter drapes can block valuable light and make an apartment warm and stuffy in the summer months.
 Why not change things up and swap in light and flowing drapes.
-White chiffon is a classic option.
-The lightweight material moves freely and easily creating a sense of space and continuity with the outside.
+A white chiffon is a classic option.
+The lightweight material moves freely and easily, creating a sense of space and continuity with the outside.
+You can also look into products like Custom Window Blinds that can add character to your space.
+Moreover, blinds and shades can be adjusted depending on the amount of natural light your need indoors, which can be of great aid in summers.

 - Mirrored effect